1. Kauai County has a no plastic bag ordinance.

 6. Rainy Days on Kauai is normal.
 You are on the Garden Island and near the wettest spot on Earth.

 These stores carry relatively the same type of merchandise that you would find on the mainland.
 They do not overly stock summer products and beach essentials.
 They do tend to offer Hawaii based products like coffees, chocolates, and souvenirs.
 Renting snorkel gear can get expensive.
 You could buy gear from these stores, nonetheless if you want specialty items like a full face snorkel mask, the selection is limited.
 This is especially true if looking for a full face snorkel mask for a child.
 It is best to bring your own.
 Also, puddle jumpers are only stocked seasonally.
 Puddle jumpers are less restrictive than life vests and are better for toddlers.
 If you want something unique, check out the local shopping.
 There are a plethora of local boutiques, art galleries, and surf stores.
+Each town still has it’s own mom and pop stores that need your support.
+Although prices may be a little more than the major retail stores, we urge visitors to shop LOCAL as much as possible.

 8. There are tons of “cheap eats” options.